telerik/blazor-docs/components/menu/show-hide-behavior.md

 You can control the user interaction with the Menu items by defining how the child items show and hide.

-The `ShownOn` and `HideOn` parameters allow you to set the event that will show and hide the Menu items.
+The `ShownOn` and `HideOn` parameters allow you to set the event that will show and hide the child Menu items.

 * The `ShowOn` parameter accepts a value from the `Telerik.Blazor.MenuShowEvent` enum: